pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

 - Must Have
   - As soon as the standard user starts the test, the timer must take no more than a second to begin (not sure of exact time yet)
   - As the standard user types, the display must move synchronously with the standard user's keystrokes including if they hit the backspace button
-  - If the standard user makes a typing error, the display mus accurately detect and depict the error and appear almost immediately after the error
+  - If the standard user makes a typing error, the display must accurately detect and depict the error and appear almost immediately after the error
   - When the standard user switches to a different mode, the typing tool must not make the user wait too long (might want to discuss exact time, maybe 5 seconds?)

 - Should Have